IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/design/system-ui/main-menu.md

 engineering and maintenance effort.
 Configuring the stock menu is a good option to change the look and feel of the menu, without writing custom logic or breaking compatibility.
-If the desired result can’t be achieved through configuration, replacing the entire menu frontend is a good, albeit more laborious, option.
+If the desired result can’t be achieved through configuration, replacing the entire menu frontend is a good, albeit more laborious option.

 <ImageArticleGrid articles={
  [